shnewto/desertcar/README.md

-# car-in-desert
+# desert-car

-drive a car around, in a desert
+a car, in a desert

 ## run the game